reiver/golang-backend-training/chapters/http_middleware/README.md

 The `LogHandler`we created is has its own `ServeHTTP()` method that calls another `http.Handler`'s `ServeHTTP()` method.

 The `LogHandler` does some stuff before and after calling the other `http.Handler's` `ServeHTTP()` method.
 In this case, it is logging.
-But conceptually it could do whatever it wants.
+But conceptually we could make it do whatever we want.

 This is what many call **“HTTP middleware”**.
 (Although many also just shorten that to **“middleware”**.)

 So, how would we use this‽ — here is how:

-This is what your code would look with **WITHOUT** the `LogHandler`:
+This is what your code might look with **WITHOUT** the `LogHandler`:
 ```go
 // main.go
 package main